Marcel Shipp: Las Vegas Locomotives

 Shipp signed with the Las Vegas Locomotives of the United Football League on August 25, 2009.
 He finished the 2009 UFL season with 72 carries for 257 rushing yards, good for fourth in the league.
-Shipp's Locomotives defeated the Florida Tuskers 20-17 in overtime to win the inaugural UFL championship game.
+Shipp's Locomotives defeated the Florida Tuskers 20–17 in overtime to win the inaugural UFL championship game.

 Shipp returned with the team for the 2010 season.
 The Locomotives won a second straight championship again defeating the Tuskers in the championship game.
 Shipp finished the regular season with 313 rushing yards (5th in the league) on 117 carries and four rushing touchdowns (tied for second in the league).
 In the championship game he had 16 carries for 43 yards.

 In 2011 Shipp remained with the Locomotives for a third season, despite the UFL's continued financial problems.
-In only a four team league, the Locomotives went 3-1 with Shipp as their leading rusher.
+In only a four team league, the Locomotives went 3–1 with Shipp as their leading rusher.
 Shipp gained 164 yards on 49 carries and scored two touchdowns.
-The Locomotives did not win their third straight championship as they lost in the title game 17-3 to the Virginia Destroyers.
+The Locomotives did not win their third straight championship as they lost in the title game 17–3 to the Virginia Destroyers.

+NFL career statistics

 Coaching career

 Since retiring from football Shipp has had various coaching stops over the past 4 seasons:

 2012 he became the running backs coach of the Las Vegas Loco's of the UFL.